In barbecuing, a rub is a mix of seasoning and flavoring ingredients that are combined and applied to the outside of meat or poultry before cooking.

 Wet vs. Dry Rubs

-In a sense, the choice of wet vs dry is mainly a choice relating to flavor.
+In a sense, the choice of wet vs dry is mainly a choice relating to the flavor.
 Which is to say, there is no way to add the flavor of Worcestershire sauce without using Worcestershire sauce.
 And since Worcestershire sauce is wet, you're using a wet rub.
 The same goes for citrus juice or vinegar.

 Beyond that, liquid applied to the surface of a piece of meat is going to evaporate very quickly when exposed to heat.
 But though the liquid may evaporate, the flavor compounds it contained still remain.
 Thus the liquid is merely the medium for applying the flavor.